 11. Fruit Salad

-Fruit salad is another perfect accompaniment that goes well with most tortilla and cheese mixes, including quesadillas.
-It is also an indispensable dish for summer.
+Fruit salad is another perfect accompaniment for most tortilla and cheese mixes, including quesadillas.
+It is also an indispensable side dish for summer.

 The fruit salad is the perfect amalgamation of intense summer flavors from fresh ingredients like Greek yogurt, berries, apples and pineapples, and many more fruits depending on your taste.